 Jack Flaherty and Detroit Tigers finalize $14 million, 1-year contract

-DETROIT (AP) — Right-hander Jack Flaherty and the Detroit Tigers finalized a $14 million, one-year contract on Wednesday, a deal that allows the 28-year-old right-hander to earn an additional $1 million in performances bonuses.
+DETROIT (AP) — Right-hander Jack Flaherty and the Detroit Tigers finalized a $14 million, one-year contract in a deal that allows the 28-year-old right-hander to earn an additional $1 million in performances bonuses with a franchise that has invested a lot in improving next season.

+“There’s a lot of belief in this team,” Flaherty said Wednesday.
+“That’s one of the things that excited me about the opportunity.”

+Detroit finished second in the AL Central at 78-84 this year, its seventh straight losing season, and recently signed manager A.J.
+Hinch to what the team called a long-term contract extension.

 He is 42-35 with a 3.75 ERA in seven major league seasons.
 He was fifth in NL Rookie of the Year voting in 2018, and the following year he went 11-8 with a 2.75 ERA for the Cardinals, placing fourth in the Cy Young Award race.